No photos available

 This is another spider described by Teodor Thorell based on specimens collected by Thomas Workman in Singapore.
 It was originally named "quadrimaculata" (meaning "four spots") even though in most specimens only two of the spots are readily noticeable.
 The other pair are made of the two narrow white median lines on the dorsum, smudged at their posterior end.
 In both sexes, a white median longitudinal line runs over most of the carapace.

-Length♀ 10 mm; ♂ 6–7 mm
+Length♀ 10 mm; ♂ 6–7 mm.

 HabitatAmong foliage in moist surrounding, such as vegetation overhanging jungle streams.